England national deaf cricket team: 2011: Mixed Fortunes in Australia

 This was followed by White-ball Tri-Series between Australia, England and South Africa which was organised into two competitions; ODIs and T20s.

 After convincingly beating both South Africa and Australia in the round robin matches.
 England lost the ODI series final to Australia.
 England were bowled out for a misery 62 all out which was easily chased by the hosts for the loss of one wicket.

 England had better luck in the t20 series, beating Australia after restricting the hosts to 90/9 off 20 overs.
 England's top three got them over the line to win the T20 series.

 2013: South Africa Whitewash

 England visited South Africa in September 2013 to contest the first Deaf cricket international series in South Africa.
 The series was hosted by Northerns Cricket Union at Sinovich Park.

 England proved too strong for the hosts having completed a 6–0 series win.
-Particular highlights for the visitors included two-hundred opening partnership between Umesh Valjee and James Schofield (both falling for 95), Stephen George's first international century, and George Greenways' memorable 7-22.
+Particular highlights for the visitors included two-hundred opening partnership between Umesh Valjee and James Schofield (both falling for 95), Stephen George's first international century, and George Greenway's memorable 7-22.

 Stephen George was awarded disability cricketer of the year 2013 due to his performances across the series.